with thanks to Richard Wilson, Beckwithshaw, North Yorkshire

 “This last season we ran one Aberfield ram with 100 ewes.
 The ewes scanned 185% and the hoggs 115%, lambing outdoors commenced 10 April and 90% lambed within the first 17 days with minimal intervention.
 Overall, she is proving to be more efficient, maturing at a slightly lighter weight than our Mules.
 What’s more, our Aberfields are multipurpose producing a finished Texel cross lamb to sell either live or deadweight.”

-The first draft reached 44kg target finishing liveweight at 10-week weaning, following on lambs finished at an average 20 to 22 weeks, while the entire crop was away off grass by Christmas.
+The first draft reached 44kg target finishing liveweight at 10-week weaning, following on lambs finished at an average 20 to 22 weeks, while the entire crop was away by Christmas.
+“While we don’t creep any lambs pre weaning so we can get as many away as possible without incurring extra costs, we do feed concentrate to finish some lambs depending on grass availability between October and December.”

 Following a visit to New Zealand and discovering ‘there’s always a different way of doing things’, Richard returned home and agreed to change the traditional sheep enterprise’s direction on the upland unit he farms in partnership with father, David and uncle, Martin based near Beckwithshaw, North Yorkshire.